Announcing One-Click Restores, Disaster Recovery, and More

 After you hit Next, Duplicator will scan your site.
 Be sure to review any notices before building the backup:

-Now, you’ll see that Duplicator backs up your site and automatically transfers the backup files to Wasabi.
-No need to download your backup and upload them to the cloud yourself!
+Now, Duplicator will back up your site and automatically transfer the backup files to Wasabi.
+No need to download your backup and upload it to the cloud yourself!

 To eliminate one of your WordPress maintenance tasks, consider setting up automatic backups.
-This ensures that your website is backed up on a schedule, allowing you to sit back, relax, and devote attention to other important projects.
+This will back up your website on a schedule, allowing you to sit back, relax, and devote attention to other important projects.

 Fortunately, Duplicator Pro supports automatic backups!
 You can schedule a specific time you want backups created and sent to your preferred cloud storage service.